wp-plugins/html5-jquery-audio-player/readme.txt

 2. The display settings screen in WP-Admin

 == Changelog ==

+= 2.0 =
+* Added auto-play on/off option in display settings
+* Integrated a more advanced user rating system - rating is now based on accumulated average user rating rather than it being something the site owner sets in backend

 = 1.9.1 =
 * Minor fix in index.php to prevent jQuery conflict